T

 shopping

-Pick up any last-minute souvenirs or gifts from local shops or markets.
+Pick up any last-minute souvenirs or local crafts from shops near your hotel or in the city center.

 3. Afternoon